ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Four CAD import routes are available in PyPrimeMesh:

- * ``Program controlled``: chooses the CAD reader route based on the extension of the provided CAD file, as follows, Native for FMD, SAT, SAB, X_T, X_B, JT, PLMXML, and STL.
+ * ``Program controlled``: chooses the CAD reader route based on the extension of the provided CAD file, as follows;
+   native for FMD, SAT, SAB, X_T, X_B, JT, PLMXML, and STL;
-   SpaceClaim for SCDOC and SCDOCX.
+   SpaceClaim for SCDOC and SCDOCX;
-   Discovery for DSCO.
+   Discovery for DSCO;
    Workbench for all other extensions.

  * ``Native``: natively supported file format extensions are FMD, ACIS (SAT and SAB),